 Faculty members at Bologna Business School work together offering outstanding teaching standards.
 An international and interdisciplinary approach is guaranteed by a joint team of distinguished national core professors, adjunct, visiting professors, guest speakers and top managers.

-Post-Doc Research Fellow and Adjunct Professor of Corporate Finance
+Associate Professor of Corporate Finance

 Andrea Cinti Luciani

 Bologna Business School

 University of Bologna